-In the Allow and log actions setting, the copy actions are logged.
-These data can be obtained from the Windows Information Protection audit logs
+- In the Allow and log actions setting, the copy actions are logged.
+These data can be obtained from the WIP audit logs

 1.2 Define the corporate identity which is the primary domain- the data in motion from this domain will always be encrypted with the help of Windows-provided Encrypting File System (EFS).

 1.3 You can choose to hide or display the WIP briefcase icon which will appear on protected apps and data files.
 If the employees need to know how to check if Windows Information Protection is enabled for a particular file/app, they can check the briefcase icon on the top right corner.